Step 2.4: R-R-P Dyad Closures: Valid, Invalid, or Broken

 Do STEPS 1 to 3 again and again.

-The images show the four different closures of the Offset R-R-P Closures.
+The images show the four closures of the Offset R-R-P Closures.